l-qing/vim-rhubarb-gitlab/README.markdown

     echo 'machine api.github.com login <user> password <token>' >> ~/.netrc

 If you are using GitHub Enterprise, repeat this step for each domain (omit the `api.` portion).
-You'll also need to tell Rhubarb the root URLs:
+You'll also need to tell rhubarb_gogs the root URLs:

     let g:github_enterprise_urls = ['https://example.com']